LuisDiazUgena/Teensy-shortcuts/README.md

 <pre lang="arduino"><code>
   pinMode(*pinNumer or variable*,INPUT);
 </code></pre>
-4. At loop update the button, then watch for the risindEdge of that button and send keystrokes. ie:
+4. At <pre lang="Arduino">profileActions</pre> update the button, then watch for the risindEdge of that button and send keystrokes. ie:

 <pre lang="arduino"><code>

   btn1.update();

   if (btn1.risingEdge()){
     Serial.println("risingEdge btn1");
     Keyboard.set_modifier(MODIFIERKEY_CTRL);